Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Card Fraud Detection/README.md

 * I am grateful to the developers and researchers whose work has significantly influenced this project.
 Below are the resources that have been instrumental:

 * https://www.kaggle.com/code/idalez/creditcardfraud-analysis-and-prediction-using-ann

+## 📄 Viewing Jupyter Notebooks
+* Sometimes there's bug on GitHub, if you encounter any problems displaying the Jupyter Notebooks directly on GitHub, you can view this project with the following link: